xehp/hello_world_stm32/hello_stm32/STM32F3/readme.txt

 If you have another device than STM32F303x8 you will need to adjust the Makefile (see comments in Makefile on how to do that).

 Did not find the needed "startup_stm32f303x8.s" in the repository from STMicroelectronics.
-Did however find then in this older repository: https://github.com/PaxInstruments/STM32CubeF3.git
+Did however find that in this older repository: https://github.com/PaxInstruments/STM32CubeF3.git
 It have the additional folder:
 	CMSIS/Device/ST/STM32F3xx/Source/Templates/gcc/linker/